v1kki213/Test/README.md

 # Test
 Introduction to GitHub.
-Tas - Make and commit changes to file.
+Taks - Make and commit changes to file.